-The Subcommittee held a series of meetings from July 2005 to January 2006.
-In each of these meetings, the Chairman sought input from Board members, staff from General Administration, faculty, students, and bookstore managers.
+The Subcommittee held a series of meetings, from July 2005 to January 2006.
+In each of these meetings, the Chairman sought input from Board members, staff from the President's Office, faculty, students, and bookstore managers.
 The topics covered in each meeting were as follows:

-At its first meeting on July 5, 2005, the Subcommittee reviewed the following materials:

-The Costs of Textbooks: An Examination of the Issues

-Ripoff 101: How the Current Practices of the Textbook Industry Drive up the Cost of College Textbooks
+At its first meeting, July 5, 2005, the Subcommittee reviewed the following materials: The Costs of Textbooks: An Examination of the Issues Ripoff 101: How the Current Practices of the Textbook Industry Drive Up the Cost of College Textbooks